tcouch/rsd-talks/rsd/index.md

 (The MathWorks, makers of MATLAB) and environmental sciences (AMEE, an environmental impact modelling startup).

-As founder of UCL’s Research Software Development Team, he has built the group through grant income over two and a half years to a team of 6, and helped create effective research software in fields from ancient Babylonian archeology to radio astronomy and from modelling the future of UK housing stock to brain blood flow modelling.
+As founder of UCL’s Research Software Development Group, he has built the group through grant income since 2012 to a team of 6, and helped create effective research software in fields from ancient Babylonian archeology to radio astronomy and from modelling the future of UK housing stock to brain blood flow modelling.
 As chair of the UK